 Gang-related crime in Taiwan

-Sex trafficking and prostitution is common.
-There are some districts where businesses function as fronts for prostitution and which are controlled by criminals; expats should avoid these areas and attend nightclubs, barbershops and massage parlours which advertise themselves prominently and have store windows which passers-by can easily peer into.
+Prostitution and organised crime are common in Taiwan.
+There are some districts where businesses function as fronts for prostitution and which are controlled by criminals.
+Expats should avoid these areas and rather attend nightclubs, barbershops and massage parlours which advertise themselves prominently and have store windows which passers-by can easily peer into.

-This sounds scary, but for the average expat, it’s generally not an issue; gang activity is mostly confined to certain areas and it is not a threat to expats.
-Gangsters are more concerned with territory and making money than killing.
+This may seem scary, but for the average expat, it’s generally not an issue as gang activity is mostly confined to certain areas and it is not a threat to foreigners.
+Gangsters are more concerned with territory and making money than violence.

 Pickpocketing in Taiwan

-Crowded public areas such as markets and public transport hubs are often targeted by pickpockets and occasionally even bag snatchers.
-In these areas, expats should be careful not to carry valuable items in open bags and should wear bags in the front of their body rather than on their back.
+Although occasions of theft are rare, crowded public areas such as markets and public transport hubs are often targeted by pickpockets and occasionally even bag snatchers.
+In these areas, new arrivals should be careful not to carry valuable items in open bags and should wear bags in the front of their body rather than on their back.
 Bag snatching from motorcycles also happens occasionally.
 The usual rules of travel apply – keep photocopies of passports and other important documents in a safe place and, if possible, carry the photocopies themselves in place of the original documents.

 Scams in Taiwan

 Expats should be aware of scams in Taiwan.
-Credit card fraud is common, as is telephone fraud, where the scam artist will call the victim and claim to be from a government department, bank or other official office and request personal information such as bank details.
+Credit card fraud can occur, as well as telephone fraud, where the scam artist will call the victim and claim to be from a government department, bank or other official office and request personal information such as bank details.
 ATM fraud is also a risk – when using ATMs, expats should be aware of their surroundings and not accept help from strangers.